-We take a real, take it step-by-step system that makes it possible to actually pull that off.
-You’ll be one of the only vendor among your competitors who plays “consumer advocate” for your prospects by giving them the information they need to sort through all the clutter and noise!
+We take a real step-by-step system that makes it possible to actually pull that off.
+You’ll be the only vendor among your competitors who plays “consumer advocate” for your prospects by giving them the information they need to sort through all the clutter and noise!

 So where do you start?